 Victoria’s sister, Elisabeth, had married Grand Duke Sergei Alexandrovich on 15 June 1884, and while attending the wedding, their other sister, Alix, had fallen in love with Tsar Nicholas II and married him on 26 November 1894.
 Victoria and her daughter, Louise, were visiting Russia when the First World War broke out and they just managed to catch the last ship to sail to Britain from Bergen.
 Louis was forced to resign from the Royal Navy due to his German connections and the family moved to Kent House on the Isle of Wight.

 In January 1921, Victoria travelled to Jerusalem to witness the internment of her sister, Elisabeth, in the Church of Mary Magdalene at Gethsemane.
 Sadly, the bodies of Alix and her family were never found during Victoria’s lifetime.

 Victoria’s granddaughter, Princess Cecilie of Greece and Denmark, had married Ernest Louis’s son, George Donatus of Hesse.
-The family were on their way to a wedding in London when it is believed Cecilie went into labour and the plane was forced to divert in bad weather but crashed.
-Cecilie and Georg Donatus’s two sons, Louis and Alexander, were killed with them.
-The only child to survive was two-year-old, Johanna, who had been too ill to travel and she was adopted by her uncle, Louis of Hesse and by Rhine, but the little girl died of meningitis in 1939.
+The family were on their way to a wedding in London when it is believed Cecilie went into labour, forcing the plane to divert in bad weather, however it crashed.
+Cecilie and Georg Donatus’ two sons, Louis and Alexander, were killed with them.
+The only child to survive was two-year-old, Johanna, who had been too ill to travel, and she was adopted by her uncle, Prince Louis of Hesse and by Rhine, but the little girl died of meningitis in 1939.